nativewind/nativewind/README.md

 ## Additional setup

 This library can be used with or without babel.
-The babel plugin provides a better developer experience, improved fast-refresh and quicker setup, but is unsuitable for using within a published library or for frameworks not using babel.
+The babel plugin provide DexUX features such as:

+- Automatically wrap components in `StyledComponent`
+- Automatically inject Tailwindcss styles

+If you do not wish to use babel, or are using using a non-babel web framework (such as [Next.js](https://nextjs.org/docs/advanced-features/compiler)), you will need to manually wrap native components via the [Component Api](#component-api).

 <details>
   <summary>With babel</summary>